ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C01_Preface.md

 > A lot of the material is rough and in early form, especially the prose.
 > However, the book development tooling is in place, so all the examples are tested (If something doesn't work, I'll
 > know about it).
-> My hope is that even during development you will find the material useful.
+> My hope is that even during development, you will find the material useful.

 At the beginning of the book _Alice in Wonderland_, Alice sees a white rabbit wearing clothing and holding a watch.
 The rabbit runs off, very concerned about being late for something, and Alice follows him.